‘Fun For The Whole Family’

 Visits for groups etc outside of these times may be arranged, please contact the museum for details.
 We do not ask for a donation from youth and education groups, although any donation offered is gratefully received.

-OPEN COCKPIT DAY postponed to Sat October 3rd – We have unfortunatley had to take the decision to postpone the Open Cockpit day to Sat October 3rd due to Covid-19.
-Tickets are now Available for this date.
+Engine Run Day Sat October 3rd – Tickets are now Available for this date.
 Click HERE for More information and booking.

-Our new building is currently progressing nicely and the steel structure is virtually finished.
-We anticipate that it will be up and running around easter time 2020 giving us new workshop facilities and allowing us to provide conference and meeting rooms for private bookings or parties.
-If these facilities would be of interest to you then please do let us know via our contact us page.
+Our new building is currently progressing nicely and is virtually finished giving us new workshop facilities and allowing us to provide conference and meeting rooms for private bookings or parties.
+Due to Covid-19 opening of conference and meeting facilities have been delayed but if these facilities would be of interest to you then please do let us know via our contact us page.

 Uncover the aircraft from Post war to Cold war